-Sometimes, my internet is slow – or some website work and others don’t.
+Sometimes, my internet is slow – or some websites work and others don’t.

 This could be a result of your DNS servers that your ISP uses to lookup domains.